Los Angeles for music lovers: 6 landmarks to visit in LA

 Below are some of the places we visited.
-If you consider yourself a music lover of sorts you’ll find some points of interest here.
+If you consider yourself a music lover of sorts you’ll surely find some points of interest here.

 Built in 1956, it was the first circular office building in the world, and possibly the only one so far that resembles a stack of records.
-Another designy fun fact - the spire’s blinking light on top of the tower is constantly spelling out ‘Hollywood’ in Morse code ever since the building was unveiled.
+Another design fun fact - the spire’s blinking light on top of the tower is constantly spelling out ‘Hollywood’ in Morse code ever since the building was unveiled.
 The idea of Alan Livingston, the then-president of the company, was to advertise Capitol as the first record label based on the West coast in this weirdly subtle way.

 Capitol Records Tower has seen many music legends walk through its doors - Frank Sinatra, Nat Cole,Tina Turner, Iron Maiden, Prince - to name just a few - all of whom contributed some of the greatest masterpieces in the history of music by recording in the famous Capitol Studios.
-A lot of music scores for feature films have been created here as well.
+A lot of music scores for feature films have been crafted here as well.

 Just outside the building is a beautiful mural named "Hollywood Jazz — 1945-1972", dedicated to such greats as Ella Fitzgerald, Billie Holiday, Nat King Cole, Miles Davis and Chet Baker.
-Painted in 1990 by LA artist Richard Wyatt Jr and recently refurbished, it was initially supposed to be a temporary display but quickly became a landmark in itself, now preserved as a part of the city’s cultural history.
+Painted in 1990 by LA artist Richard Wyatt Jr and recently refurbished, it was initially supposed to be a temporary display but quickly became a landmark in itself, now preserved as a part of city’s cultural history.

 Moving on to 6400 Sunset Boulevard, Amoeba Music is an independent US record store chain, with two more shops in San Francisco and Berkeley, the latter being the first location, opened in 1990.